nmfretz/investment-dashboard/README.md

 ### Frontend

 Front end currently deployed on netlify at https://investment-dashboard.netlify.app/

+Build the frontend for production with `npm run build`.
+Deploy the `build` folder.

 Change `const SERVER_URL` in `frontend-react/build/src/fetch-requests/end-points.js` to url of your server